Hardware

 network

-Select guests with given network devices
+Select or provision a guest with given network devices.

 Examples: